flindersuni/DeepThoughtHPC-docs/docs/source/SLURM/SLURMIntro.md

     # The keyword command for SLURM is #SBATCH --option
     # Anything starting with a # is a comment and will be ignored
     # ##SBATCH is a commented-out #SBATCH command
+    # SBATCH and sbatch are identical, SLURM is not case-sensitive
     ##################################################################
     # Change FAN to your fan account name
     # Change JOBNAME to what you want to call the job